Noruron

-Noruron (or norea) is a premërgent urea herbicide active ingredient.
+Noruron (or norea) is a preëmergent urea herbicide active ingredient.
 It is considered obsolete, but may still be used.
 Introduced in the US in 1962, was used to control grass weeds and broadleaf weeds on crops including broomcorn, cotton, potatoes, sugarcane, spinach, soybeans and sorghum.

 Legal Status

 Noruron is not approved for use in the EU.

 Chemistry

 Noruron is stereochemically racemic, with 5 stereocenters.
 It is a chiral molecule, and the technical grade stuff is mixed from two racemates.

 Application

 Noruron is applied at 0.75 to 4 kg/ha of active ingredient, typically supplied as wettable powder or granules.

 Performance

 Norea (in conifer seedbeds in Connecticut) provided fair to excellent weed control for two months, at 1.5 to 2 lbs/ac (1.68 to 2.24 kg/Ha), with injury to pine and spruce seedlings in most tests, though at 4 lbs/ac it injured white pine.
 Norea's control was comparable to simazine but shorter-lasting.

 A 1960s trial found noruron promising for growing dioscorea crops (such as yams), as of the tested herbicides it showed the most control without causing crop-injury.